-In addition to the desire of business owners to take control of their development, the increasing popularity of no-code solutions is being driven by several changes.
+In addition to the desire of business owners to take control of their development, the increasing popularity of no-code development and no-code solutions is being driven by several changes.
 The increase in the use of apps has given rise to a surge in their development and app builders have capitalised on this to develop tools so that non-technical people can try their hand.

-More recently, as with so many other aspects of everyday life, Covid-19 has also had an impact on the adoption of no-code platforms.
+More recently, as with so many other aspects of everyday life, Covid-19 has also had an impact on the adoption of no-code development platforms.
 The need to adapt quickly and work in different ways has sped up the adoption of these tools to enable businesses to respond to changing customer habits and requirements.
 In addition, as more of our lives have moved online, the skill of the UX designer has been integral in capturing new audiences and businesses often feel more confident and willing to give no-code tools a try in order to benefit from this trend.

 Why do businesses try no-code solutions?